Erumite/Eremite_VRC/Assets/Eremite/FunStuff/LaunchPad/README.md

 # Launch Pads
 Just a fun unity trick that launches your player when you step off of the launch pad's collider.
+Works with SDK2 also.

 This bug got introduced in the 2017 version and persists in 2018.
 It may be fixed in future versions though.

+The bug manifests if you have:
+* A parent object with a rigidbody.
+* A scaled-down child object with a collider.

+That's it.
+I just added a rigidbody to a game object scaled up, then scaled down a child mesh and added a collider.
+Super simple and fun.

 Demo Vid: https://imgur.com/5aV25ka